irnc/duck-review/flatten-your-code.md

 Deepest point: 4 columns (original depth was 18).

 That's all.
 All other things should be easily fixable using common sense.

+P.S.
+Refactoring made `toReportRecord` a pure function which is great for unit testing.
+There was no unit tests for initial code, good luck trying to write them without mocking the universe.

+P.P.S.
+Refactor your code until you could unit test it.
+If you could not test it, nobody can read it.